Guobin Yang, Ph.D.

 Yang is the editor or co-editor of four books, including Media Activism in the Digital Age (with Victor Pickard, 2017), China's Contested Internet (2015), The Internet, Social Media, and a Changing China (with Jacques deLisle and Avery Goldstein, 2016), and Re-Envisioning the Chinese Revolution: The Politics and Poetics of Collective Memories in Reform China (with Ching-Kwan Lee, 2007).

-Yang is co-editor (with Zhongdang Pan) of the new journal Communication and the Public and a member of the editorial team of Global Media and Communication.
-He serves on the editorial boards of Public Culture, Social Media + Society, The International Journal of Press/Politics, International Journal of Communication, Global Media and China, The China Quarterly, China Information: A Journal on Contemporary China Studies, Chinese Journal of Sociology, Sociological Forum, the "Asian Cultural Studies: Transnational and Dialogic Approaches" book series, the "Global Asia" book series, and "China's Environment and Welfare" book series of the Amsterdam University Press, and on the advisory boards of Emotions and Society, Asiascape: Digital Asia, and Critical Perspectives on Citizen Media.
+Yang is a member of the editorial team of Global Media and Communication.
+He serves on the editorial boards of Social Media + Society, The International Journal of Press/Politics, International Journal of Communication, Global Media and China, The China Quarterly, China Information: A Journal on Contemporary China Studies, Chinese Journal of Sociology, Sociological Forum, the "Asian Cultural Studies: Transnational and Dialogic Approaches" book series, the "Global Asia" book series, and "China's Environment and Welfare" book series of the Amsterdam University Press, and on the advisory boards of Emotions and Society, Asiascape: Digital Asia, and Critical Perspectives on Citizen Media.
+He is a former co-editor of Communication and the Public.
 He received a John D. and Catherine T. MacArthur Foundation “Writing and Research Grant” (2003) and was a fellow at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 (2003-2004).

 Previously he taught as an assistant professor of sociology at the University of Hawaii at Manoa and as an associate professor of Asian and Middle Eastern Cultures at Barnard College of Columbia University.
 He has a Ph.D. in English Literature with a specialty in Literary Translation from Beijing Foreign Studies University and a second Ph.D. in Sociology from New York University.